Earth Guardian Explorers: Ohia Pod!

 Child-Led * Mentor-Inspired * Multi Age * Community Values

-An Outdoor Educational Enrichment for Homeschool or Alternative Schooled Students to foster the connection to themselves, their peers and the natural environment.
-Our program provides ecological knowledge, scientific investigation, imagination, games, wilderness skills, Hawaiian Cultural learning and emotional intelligence.
+An alternative education program that has adopted a hybrid indoor / outdoor model to foster the connection to themselves, their peers and the natural environment.
+Our program focuses on ecological knowledge, scientific investigation, imagination, games, wilderness skills, Hawaiian Cultural learning and emotional intelligence.
+We weave reading, writing, math and social skills into our topics and group projects as we go through the year.
+We emphasize collaboration over competition and effort over perfection.

-We are welcoming in a new generation pod of students for 2025-2026!
-Welcoming ages 7 to 12 years of age who are desiring a mix of indoor and outdoor learning!
+We are welcoming a few new families to join our pod for the 2026-2027 school year :) Welcoming ages 9 to 12 years of age who are desiring a mix of indoor and outdoor learning!
 A blend of Waldorf, Montessori and Good and Beautiful Curriculum with the focus being on student well being holistically and following their natural interests.

 Guided Freedom & Supported Creativity to Foster a Sense of Self and Place.
 The power of inquiry comes from: prompting students to ask their own questions; providing experiences where those curiosities can be met; sitting and moving with them as they synthesize and communicate their findings; and then - support them to create products, projects or stewardship actions that support their findings